Make your CV stand out!

 So you've decided to take a gap year - great!
-You’re taking some time out to disengage from curricular education and/or work to spend some time doing something worthwhile and to enjoy life!
+This should mean that you’re taking some time out to disengage from curricular education and/or work to spend some time doing something worthwhile and to enjoy life!

 A gap year can be what you want it to be.
 It can involve work, volunteering, travel, experiences, courses, relaxation and so much more.
 But what are you going to get out of it?
-You’ve got to use the time carefully and perhaps consider doing something which benefits your personal development, CV, university studies and ultimately your employment opportunities.
+You should use the time carefully and perhaps consider doing something which benefits your personal development, CV, university studies and ultimately your employment opportunities.

 Below you will see a list of skills that you might use on your CV after completing one of our programmes.
 This is not an exhaustive list of skills but it should give you an idea about how you might relate to the skill(s):

 Research and Planning

 Well you're planning a gap year - that's a good start.
 You should be able to demonstrate your research techniques and how you planned your gap year.
 What did you look for and how did you do the research?
 When you decided to join us, what further research and planning did you do?
 What financial planning was necessary in order to make your gap year experience a reality?
 Things like this may seem a little dull, but they do demonstrate that you can research and plan things independently – skills which you’ll need at university and in employment.